Table of Contents

 - Gain awareness: It is a hard scenario to imagine that one of nature’s most spectacular wildlife will no longer exist.
 Imagine a world without tigers or lions?
 By becoming a volunteer in wildlife conservation, you’ll gain tools that’ll help you to better understand this problematic.
 You will learn how to prevent this from happening, and tell others what they can do to protect wildlife.

 - Have a sense of pride: Lots of these projects allow for visitors and are open for the public to learn more about conservation efforts; as well as the dangers of illegal, unethical wildlife activities.
 You’ll gain a sense of pride in knowing you made it possible that these animals live a better life, in a safer environment BECAUSE OF YOU.
-And it is certainly important work!
+It is certainly important work!

-- Interact with these animals at their natural habitats: Which -wow!- is amazing by itself!
+- Interact with animals at their natural habitats: Which -wow!- is amazing by itself!
 I have never seen an African lion other than caged in a zoo (or similar enclosures).
 So, the idea of interacting with these creatures on a daily basis, feeding them, taking care of them and learning their habits is one amazing, life-changing experience.

 Black Rhinoceros Conservation